34 Conforti Ave., West Orange, NJ 07052 USA. Phone (404) 519-3186, email email@example.com, website dinets.info.

 Editorial board member: Behavior, Journal of Animal Sentience, Psychology & Cognitive Science, Scientific Reports.

-Reviewing for journals: African Journal of Ecology, Integrative Zoology, Israel Journal of Ecology and Evolution, Journal of Mammalogy, Mammalia, Small Carnivore Conservation, Zoology.
+Reviewing for journals: African Journal of Ecology, Ecography, Integrative Zoology, Israel Journal of Ecology and Evolution, Journal of Mammalogy, Mammalia, Small Carnivore Conservation, Zoology, Zoology in the Middle East.

 Reviewing grant applications for Animal Behavior Society and National Geographic Society.